Understanding 3/4 Divided by 2: A thorough look

 The Mathematical Explanation: Why does this work?

 The method of inverting and multiplying stems from the fundamental properties of division and fractions.
 Division is essentially the inverse operation of multiplication.
-When we divide by a fraction, we are essentially asking "how many times does this fraction go into the other?"
+When we divide by a fraction, we are essentially asking "how many times does this fraction go into the other?

-For example, if we divide 1 by 1/2, we are asking how many times 1/2 goes into 1.
+To give you an idea, if we divide 1 by 1/2, we are asking how many times 1/2 goes into 1.
 The answer is 2 (because 1/2 + 1/2 = 1).

 Real-World Applications